GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 The widgetID drives everything, it is the unique ID for any widget added to the Dashboard and allows the app to target and track what data is being displayed.

--   I used a visual to help figure out how to create and retain the widgetID information so that the app can build the library buttons, turn widget panels ON and OFF, and retain the pIDs so that the Dashboard can be built again upoin the app being relaunched.
+-   I used a visual to help figure out how to create and retain the widgetID information so that the app can build the library buttons, turn widget panels ON and OFF, and retain the widgetIDs so that the Dashboard can be built again upon the app being relaunched.
 [widgetID Data Flow](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/data-structure/MS-2-data-flow-01.png)